ghost-goblin/CySA/part2.md

 ## Measured boot and attestation
 + Checks if the host machines are trustworthy before they're allowed to process data
    + Secure Boot and Secure Boot keys
+      + The local system, which includes a TPM module, creates and signs a boot log to be validated by the remote server
    + Debug controls
    + Code integrity
 ## Bus encryption